ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-23-flexible-data-model-design.md

 }
 ```

 Or, it can be a NoSQL database.
 Perhaps, you will need to define the identity in the Schema class.
-Usually document-oriented databases are integrated with Map&lt;String, Object&gt; source.
+Usually document-oriented databases are integrated with Map<String, Object> source.

 Depending on the technology you need or do not need to specify the identity of the document.